MarkBind/markbind/docs/userGuide/usingPlugins.md

 #### Assets

-Plugins can call the methods `addLinks` and `addScripts` to add additional assets to the page.
+Plugins can implement the methods `getLinks` and `getScripts` to add additional assets to the page.

-- `addLinks(pluginContext, frontMatter)`: Called to get link elements to be added to the head of the page.
+- `getLinks(content, pluginContext, frontMatter, utils)`: Called to get link elements to be added to the head of the page.
+  - `content`: The rendered HTML.
   - `pluginContext`: User provided parameters for the plugin.
 This can be specified in the `site.json`.
   - `frontMatter`: The frontMatter of the page being processed, in case any frontMatter data is required.
+  - `utils`: Object containing the following utility functions
+    - `buildStylesheet(href)`: Builds a stylesheet link element with the specified `href`.
   - Should return an array of string data containing link elements to be added.
-- `addScripts(pluginContext, frontMatter)`: Called to get script elements to be added after the body of the page.
+- `getScripts(context, pluginContext, frontMatter, utils)`: Called to get script elements to be added after the body of the page.
+  - `content`: The rendered HTML.
   - `pluginContext`: User provided parameters for the plugin.
 This can be specified in the `site.json`.
   - `frontMatter`: The frontMatter of the page being processed, in case any frontMatter data is required.
+  - `utils`: Object containing the following utility functions
+    - `buildScript(src)`: Builds a script element with the specified `src`.
   - Should return an array of string data containing script elements to be added.

 An example of a plugin which adds links and scripts to the page: